 Leasing & Management

-With a philosophy of building on service, the Dominion Advisory Group, Inc. is the “go to firm” in San Antonio and all of South Texas when it comes to adding asset value and providing stabilized services from seasoned veterans of the leasing and management industry.
+With a philosophy of building on service, the Dominion Advisory Group, Inc. is the “go to firm” in San Antonio and all of South Texas when it comes to adding asset value and providing stabilized services from seasoned veterans of the commercial property leasing and commercial property management industry.

 Leasing & Property Management

-The property management services which DAG would typically provide on a shopping center:
+The commercial property management services which DAG would typically provide on a shopping center as the leasing agent for retail space:

 - Inspect property four times per month.
 Additional visits on an as needed basis in addition to supervisory inspections.